There are five key steps to get started.

 Units are organised into folders, marked with dark grey headers.

-The left side of the folder contains the lessons, which carry the resources and activities for your students.
+The main section of the folder contains the lessons, which carry the resources and activities for your students.
 Numbered lessons group visibly into sections.

-The right side of the folder contains notes for the students and the teachers.
-The pale green box at the top of the right column is visible to students and provides a brief overview of what the unit is about.
+The text at the top of the folder is visible to students and provides a brief overview of what the unit is about.

-The light grey box in the right column contains teaching notes - these are hidden from students and can provide teachers with extra information and model answers.
+The light grey box at the bottom of the folder contains teaching notes - these are hidden from students and can provide teachers with extra information and model answers.
 Read through the Model answer PDFs to quickly see the learning goals and what the students will take away from each lesson.

 4. Release lessons

-By default, all lessons in a folder are visible to students (released) when the unit is copied into the subject.
-The grey line labeled 'Students' controls which lessons will be visible and which lessons will remain hidden from students.
+By default, all lessons in a folder are available to students (released) when the unit is copied into the subject.
+Each lesson has a menu labeled 'Available to' to the right of the lesson's title, which controls who can see the lesson.

 This feature can be especially useful when keeping future activities hidden or focusing students on a single lesson or group of lessons.